 Even though these black and white felines have a name, they are not a breed.
-Tuxedo refers to the combination of colors on the cat that makes them look like a person wearing a suit.
+Tuxedo refers to the combination of colors, and tuxedo markings on the cat that makes them look like a person wearing a suit.
 The name “Tuxedo” refers to a specific type of coloration, but this can occur in virtually any cat breed.
-You can get male or female tuxedo cats.
+You can get male or female tuxedos cats.

-This coloration can occur in cats with long coats, short coats, shaggy coats, silky coats, or any other coat type.
+This coloration not only varies but can also occur in cats with long coats, short coats, shaggy coats, silky coats, or any other coat type.
 This is why there are plenty of variations when it comes to tuxies.
 But how does it all happen?
 This takes us to the second fact on our list – genetics.

-Fact No. 2 – The Tuxedo Coloring Comes From Their Genes
+Fact No. 2 – The Tuxedo White and Black Coloring Comes From Their Genes

 That’s right, it’s all in their genes.
 The bi-color pattern that makes these cats look like they are wearing a tuxedo comes from their genetic background.
-Cats can get the tuxie gene from their parents or from some other member of their family tree.
+The tuxedo cat can get the tuxie gene from their parents or from some other member of their family tree.

 The gene will make them have a dominant and a second color that is less represented on their bodies.
 Among the specific traits are the socks (in the second color, usually lighter) and the mask – the effect created by the color combination on the cat’s face.
 Learn about patterns and colors in cats.